Ukrainian Orthodox Church (Moscow Patriarchate): Russian invasion of Ukraine

-On 13 April 2023, the Ukrainian Orthodox Church consecrated Holy Chrism in Kyiv, for the first time in 110 years.
+On 13 April 2023, the Ukrainian Orthodox Church consecrated Holy Chrism in Kyiv for the first time in 110 years.

-On 27 April 2023 the Zhytomyr Oblast Council voted to ban the activities of the church in Zhytomyr Oblast.
+On 27 April 2023, the Zhytomyr Oblast Council voted to outlaw the activities of the church in Zhytomyr Oblast.

-On 28 April 2023 the Vinnytsia Oblast Council terminated all land lease contracts of the church in Vinnytsia Oblast.
+On 28 April 2023, the Vinnytsia Oblast Council terminated all land lease contracts of the church in Vinnytsia Oblast.

-On 3 May 2024 Opendatabot concluded that 8,097 churches were subordinate to the Ukrainian Orthodox Church in Ukraine.
+On 3 May 2024, Opendatabot concluded that 8,097 churches were subordinate to the Ukrainian Orthodox Church in Ukraine.

-On 25 June 2024 Ukraine handed over a UOC priest to Russia in a prisoner exchange.
+On 25 June 2024, Ukraine handed over a UOC priest to Russia in a prisoner exchange.
 The priest had been sentenced to 5 years in prison "for justifying Russian armed aggression."
-On 26 June 2024 this priest, Metropolitan Ionafan, was met by the head of the Russian Orthodox Church Patriarch Kirill of Moscow who awarded Ionafan with the Order of St. Sergius of Radonezh, first class.
+On 26 June 2024, this priest, Metropolitan Ionafan, was met by the head of the Russian Orthodox Church, Patriarch Kirill of Moscow, who awarded Ionafan with the Order of St. Sergius of Radonezh, first class.

+On 8 January 2026, the State Service of Ukraine for Ethnopolitics and Freedom of Conscience stated that 1,378 parishes had left the Moscow Patriarchate and had become part of its rival, the Orthodox Church of Ukraine, since the February 2022 Russian invasion.
+According to their data (as of 1 January 2026), 9,792 UOC-MP religious communities continued to operate in Ukraine, and there were 10,118 religious organizations subordinate to the church.